 Learn more about filing the FCC Form 481.

-Carriers with defined broadband deployment obligations must file data annually with the High Cost Universal Broadband (HUBB) portal showing where they are building out mass-market, high-speed Internet service using CAF support.
+Carriers with defined fixed broadband deployment obligations – which require them to provide voice and broadband service to a specific number of fixed locations in areas eligible for support – must file data annually with the High Cost Universal Broadband (HUBB) portal showing where they are building out mass-market, high-speed Internet service using CAF support.
 This information includes latitude and longitude coordinates for every location where service is available, as well as the broadband speeds offered at those locations and dates of deployment.

 The HUBB conducts automated, real-time validation checks of the deployment data submitted by the carriers.
 The system validates, for instance, that a location’s latitude and longitude coordinates fall within an area eligible for funding and that the location is not a duplicate of one that has already been filed.
 The HUBB also checks to be sure that the date of deployment falls within the timeline of the fund in which the carrier participates and calculates carrier progress toward meeting the fund’s broadband build-out obligations, including interim deployment milestones.
 The HUBB will not accept locations that do not pass these automated validation checks and carriers will not receive credit for those deployments.